ruslandoga/pitch2/pitch.md

 ---

+# Impacted Industries

+Our project impacts two key industries, [Public Transport](#impacted-industry-public-transport) and [Tourism.](#impatced-industry-tourism)

+---

 # Impacted Industry: Public Transport

-Our project significantly impacts two key industries:

-- - Improved Efficiency: By providing accurate and real-time data, we enhance the efficiency and reliability of public transport systems.
+- **Improved Efficiency:** By providing accurate and real-time data, we enhance the efficiency and reliability of public transport systems.
-  - User Satisfaction: Passengers benefit from reliable information on schedules, real-time locations, and delays, leading to increased satisfaction and usage of public transport.
+- **User Satisfaction:** Passengers benefit from reliable information on schedules, real-time locations, and delays, leading to increased satisfaction and usage of public transport.

-  - Operational Insights: Transport authorities can gain valuable insights from data analytics to optimize routes, schedules, and resource allocation.
+---

-- Tourism
+# Impatced Industry: Tourism

-  - Enhanced Experience: Tourists can easily navigate the public transport system with accurate, real-time information, making their travel experience smoother and more enjoyable.
+- **Enhanced Experience:** Tourists can easily navigate the public transport system with accurate, real-time information, making their travel experience smoother and more enjoyable.
-  - Increased Accessibility: Better public transport information makes tourist attractions more accessible, encouraging more exploration and boosting local businesses.
+- **Increased Accessibility:** Better public transport information makes tourist attractions more accessible, encouraging more exploration and boosting local businesses.
-  - Positive Perception: Reliable transport information improves the overall perception of Thailand as a modern, tourist-friendly destination.
+- **Positive Perception:** Reliable transport information improves the overall perception of Thailand as a modern, tourist-friendly destination.

 ---